-The Northwest Workforce Development Area is comprised of Clarion, Crawford, Erie, Forest, Venango and Warren counties in Northwest Pennsylvania.
+The Northwest Workforce Development Area is comprised of Clarion, Crawford, Erie, Forest, Venango, and Warren counties in Northwest Pennsylvania.
 Overall, it is home to 487,116 citizens.
-With a 2020 labor force of 222,800, the largest sector in the Northwest is Health Care and Social Assistance, which employs 40,068 workers, and has average earnings of \$52,976.
-The next largest sectors include Manufacturing, which employs 35,595 and has average earnings of \$72,509, and Government, (including education and law enforcement) which employs 29,602 workers and has average earnings of \$73,578.
+With a 2021 labor force of 222,600 the largest sector in the Northwest is Health Care and Social Assistance, which employs 39,692workers, and has average earnings of \$49,629.
+These have shown a slight decrease since 2020.
+The next largest sectors include Advanced Manufacturing, which employs28,326 and has average earnings of \$57,218 (the number employed and average earnings have decreased since the original report); Hospitality, Leisure, and Entertainment with 19,243 employed and average earnings of \$17,752.
+Education employs fewer at 17,500 but higher average wages of \$49,595.
+Projected data through 2025 shows the Manufacturing and Government workers and average earnings to slightly decrease over the next three years.

 The local area's population and labor force participants are viewed considering employer demand and specific occupational opportunities identified in the Keystone Edge Regional Plan.
 The Healthcare industry continues to provide high-quality jobs, with occupational employment projected to expand by more than 2,000 jobs in the next 7 years alone.
 For the local area's population to be able to seize the opportunities for employment at family-sustaining wage levels, increases in education and training levels beyond high school will be needed.
-Approximately 29% of the local area's adult population has a bachelor's degree or higher, with another 10% possess an associate degree.
+Approximately 23% (a decrease from 29% originally reported) of the local area's adult population have a bachelor's degree or higher, with another 26.6% (an increase from 10% originally reported) possessing an associate degree.
 Employment projections point to the highest increases in skill needs will be for candidates who possess post-high school credentials or long-term training.
 The challenge faced by the local area is one of both quantity and skills quality of workers needed by employers.
 The overall population of the local area has been, and is projected to be, in decline, with an 18% decline across all counties in the past 5 years and a median age of nearly 42 years.
 That leads to the need for an extensive analysis of the barriers to participation in the labor force.
 New strategies will be needed to expand access points and incentives to move those with barriers into the labor force, along with new approaches to integrating basic education, occupational skills training, and work-based learning in ways that allow skills advancement and income simultaneously.
 The region continues to have high demand for CDL drivers, and entry-level nursing and home health care positions, both of which can serve to launch a successful career path in their given sectors.
 Curriculum development and work-based learning will continue to be addressed by the expansion of employer partnerships, and a focus on career path development.

 The Northwest is experiencing an aging workforce.
-In 2019, the median age for the Northwest was 41.9 and in 2020, the age range with the largest number of people was 60 to 64 years at 36,644.
-Individuals 55 to 59 came in second (34,333) and 65 to 69 came in third (32,997).
-This is projected to shift slightly in the next 5 years with the 15- to 19-year-old population moving into third place.
-So, it will be pertinent that the LWDB partner with focus on career path development in the schools.
+In 2021, the median age for the Northwest was 44, and the age range with the largest number of people was 60-64 years at 42, 104.
+Individuals 55-59 have increased to 41, 113, and the 65-69 are still in third place with 37, 481.
+The 15-19- year- old category is in 4th place with 36, 937.
+Given these demographics, the local board will continue their focus on career pathways development in the schools.